 RICHARD H. FLEMING was appointed a Director of our Company in March 1999.
 In February 1999, Mr. Fleming was appointed Executive Vice President and Chief Financial Officer of USG Corporation.
-Prior thereto, Mr. Fleming served USG Corporation in various executive financial capacities, including Senior Vice President and Chief Financial Officer from January 1995 to February 1999 and Vice President and Chief Financial Officer from January 1994 to January 1995.
+Prior thereto, Mr. Fleming served USG Corporation in various executive financial capacities, including Senior Vice President and Chief Financial Officer from January 1995 to February 1999 and

-Mr. Fleming also serves as a member of the Board of Directors for several non-for-profit entities including FamilyCare Services of Illinois, the Child Welfare League of America, and Chicago United.
+Vice President and Chief Financial Officer from January 1994 to January 1995.
+Mr. Fleming also serves as a member of the Board of Directors for several not-for-profit entities including UCAN, the Child Welfare League of America and

+Chicago United.

 ERNEST R. VEREBELYI was appointed a Director of the Company in January 2003.
-Mr. Verebelyi retired from Terex Corporation, a global diversified equipment manufacturer, in October 2002 where he held the position of Group President, Terex Americas.
-Prior to joining Terex in 1998, he held executive general management and operating positions at General Signal Corporation, Emerson, Hussmann Corporation, and General Electric.
-Mr. Verebelyi also serves as a director of both The Nash Engineering Company of Fairfield, Connecticut and Fairfield Manufacturing Company, headquartered in Lafayette, Indiana.
+Mr. Verebelyi retired from Terex Corporation, a global diversified equipment manufacturer, in October 2002 where he held the position of Group President.
+Prior to joining Terex in 1998, he held executive, general management and operating positions at General Signal Corporation, Emerson, Hussmann Corporation and General Electric.
+Mr. Verebelyi also serves as a director of both The Nash Engineering Company of Trumbull, Connecticut and Fairfield Manufacturing Company, headquartered in Lafayette, Indiana.

 WALLACE W. CREEK was appointed a Director of the Company in January 2003.
-From December 2002 through June 2004, he served as Senior Vice President of Finance for Collins & Aikman, a leading manufacturer of automotive interior components.
-Prior to that, Mr. Creek was the Controller of General Motors Corporation for nearly ten years and held several executive positions in finance at GM over a forty-three year career.
+From December 2002 through June 2004, Mr. Creek served as Senior Vice President of Finance for Collins & Aikman, a leading manufacturer of automotive components.
+Prior to that, Mr. Creek served as Controller of the General Motors Corporation from 1992 to 2002 and held several executive positions in finance at General Motors over a forty-three year career.